Personal tools

 History of excavations

 The first 'excavation' known in the area of Gabii is the unscientific work of the art dealer and painter Gavin Hamilton (Hamilton 1901) in the late eighteenth century.
-Based on accounts in his own correspondence, Hamilton conducted excavations in the area of Gabii that recovered a large cache of high quality Roman portrait sculpture and inscriptions.
+Based on accounts in his own correspondence, Hamilton conducted excavations in the area of Gabii that recovered a large cache of high-quality Roman portrait sculpture and inscriptions.
 Hamilton believed he had excavated the forum of the city, as is reflected in a reconstructed plan published by E.Q.
 Visconti, but the matter is still debated (Visconti 1835).
 Many of Hamilton's 'finds' passed into the possession of the Borghese family at Rome and a number of pieces were relocated to the Louvre in Paris.
-For scientific excavation we must fast forward to the twentieth century when excavations led by the Spanish Academy at Rome carried out extensive work on the sanctuary of Iuno Gabina located on the rim of the volcanic crater of Castiglione (Almagro Basch and Gorbea 1982).
+For scientific excavation, we must fast forward to the twentieth century when excavations led by the Spanish Academy at Rome carried out extensive work on the sanctuary of Iuno Gabina located on the rim of the volcanic crater of Castiglione (Almagro Basch and Gorbea 1982).
 In the 1970s the site saw work on its 'eastern sanctuary' as well as field survey across the former urban area (Guaitoli 1981).
-New field survey employing geophysics was carried out by the Gabii Project (University of Michigan) in 2007 and 2008, revealing the remains of an extensive system of quasi-orthogonal city streets beneath the surface (Becker, Mogetta, and Terrenato 2009).
+A new field survey employing geophysics was carried out by the Gabii Project (University of Michigan) in 2007 and 2008, revealing the remains of an extensive system of quasi-orthogonal city streets beneath the surface (Becker, Mogetta, and Terrenato 2009).
 This survey served as the groundwork for an extensive series of excavations begun by Nicola Terrenato in 2009 and continuing.
-The excavations have revealed an almost one hectare portion of the ancient city center.
+The excavations have revealed an almost one-hectare portion of the ancient city center.
 Other ongoing work at the site includes work of the local office of the Soprintendenza Speciale per i Beni Archeologici di Roma focused on the areas known as the 'area urbana' and 'Hamilton's Forum', work by a German team interested in the city walls (Helas 2010), and work by Stefano Musco and Marco Fabbri on an archaic elite compound on the rim of the volcanic crater.

 The Barrington Atlas Directory notes: Castiglione